Isolated Kim takes big gamble leaving home for Trump summit

 Hundreds of North Korean security experts have no doubt been up nights wondering how to safeguard Kim Jong Un since Trump shocked the world by accepting the North's invitation to meet.

-Kim is expected to arrive Sunday in Singapore, but it seems he won't be taking his official plane, which is called "Chammae-1" and named after the goshawk, North Korea's national bird.
-South Korean media reported that a Chinese plane went to Pyongyang on Sunday, presumably to pick up Kim, and then to Beijing before heading to Singapore.
+Kim is expected to arrive Sunday in Singapore, possibly on his official plane, which is called "Chammae-1" and named after the goshawk, North Korea's national bird.
+South Korean media reported that a Chinese plane went to Pyongyang on Sunday and then to Beijing before heading to Singapore, but a later report said Kim's private plane was on its way to Singapore.

 It's not clear if he had shipped over the massive bulletproof and fireproof limousine that became a social media sensation when Kim was shown being driven across the border between the Koreas during his first summit with South Korean President Moon Jae-in, in April, with a dozen staunch bodyguards encircling the auto.